solomonhas/CS422-ARA/logs/log.md

 **Logged by:** Solomon Haskell
 - **Activities:**
   - Highlighted chapter 5 and added chapter 6 highlighed to the pdfs
-  - comments for some functions
+  - Comments for some functions
+  - Updated readme
+  - Gantt chart, as well as cleaning up GitHub as best as possible.

 ## Date: 4/26/2024